gaia-platform/GaiaPlatform/production/sdk/readme.md

 # Getting Started with the Gaia SDK

-This document provides guidance on setting up the Gaia SDK which includes the Gaia database server.
+This document provides guidance on setting up the Gaia SDK which, includes the Gaia database server.

 ## Prerequisites